feipenghhq/FPGA-IPbox/ps2_controller/doc/ps2_controller.md

 2. Provides a FIFO buffer with default 16 locations to hold the receiving data.
 3. Generate interrupt signal when FIFO is not empty.

+Some important note about this IP:

+1. TX path as priority over RX path.
+Whenever there are data in the TX FIFO and RX path is idle, we will start sending and block the RX path.
+2. When the RX FIFO buffer is full, the RX path will issue the hold request to device.

 ### Register Space

 [PS2 CSR Document](../csr/ps2_csr/doc/ps2_csr.html)